Rubio leading US delegation to Saudi Arabia for talks with Russia on Ukraine, according to AP source

 Ukrainian Economy Minister Yulia Svyrydenko, a first deputy prime minister, didn't clarify whether there is a link between Zelenskyy’s possible trip and previously announced U.S.-Russia talks.
 In a Facebook post, she said the Ukrainian delegation’s focus is on strengthening economic ties as Kyiv “prepares to sign important economic agreements with countries in the region.”

-She didn’t say anything about when Zelenskyy might go to Saudi Arabia and who he might meet with.
+She didn’t say anything about when Zelenskyy might go to Saudi Arabia and with whom he might meet.

 Andriy Yermak, a top Zelenskyy adviser, said earlier Sunday there was no possibility of Ukrainian and Russian representatives meeting directly in the immediate future.
 In a Telegram post, Yermak said the Ukrainians weren't planning to do so “until we develop a plan” to end the war and bring about a “just peace.”